Why am I asked so many questions?

 The protocol also provides instructions to relay to the caller in life-threatening situations, such as CPR or how to control bleeding.

 No, the questions ensure the appropriate response is sent and provides critical information to the responders.
 Often police and/or fire/EMS department personnel are dispatched after obtaining the location & problem, and the call-taker will continue to ask questions or provide instructions while the responders are en route.

 What should I do if I call 9-1-1 by accident?

-Please, stay on the line and inform the Telecommunicator that you misdialed.
-When you hang up, it creates additional work for the Telecommunicator.
-The Telecommunicator will have to call back to determine if there is a problem and even potentially send out police, fire, or EMS responders.
-Letting the Telecommunicator know it was a misdial saves time and resources.
+Please, stay on the line and inform the Emergency Communications Specialst that you misdialed.
+When you hang up, it creates additional work for the Emergecy Communicaiton Speicalist.
+The call taker will have to call back to determine if there is a problem and even potentially send out police, fire, or EMS responders.
+Letting the call taker know it was a misdial saves time and resources.

 • 9-1-1 should not be used to report utility outages (power, gas, cable, etc), contact your provider.